Sign In

 Communication with Voyager 1 is a slow and delicate process.
 Its 3.7-meter antenna sends a narrow radio signal back to Earth using only 20 watts of power, about the same as a refrigerator light bulb.
 Because the spacecraft is so far away, it takes nearly 23 hours for a signal to travel one way.
 The Deep Space Network, with its huge antennas in California, Spain, and Australia, listens for these faint signals, amplifies them billions of times, and decodes them into data.

 Voyager 1’s most surprising discoveries came after it entered interstellar space.
 The spacecraft detected an extremely hot region scientists have nicknamed the “firewall.”
-Temperatures in this area range from 30,000 to 50,000 degrees Celsius, but it is not fire in the way we know it — it’s made up of sparse, high-energy particles spread across enormous distances.
+Temperatures in this area range from 30,000 to 50,000 degrees Celsius, but it is not fire as we know it.
+It consists of sparse, high-energy particles spread across enormous distances.

-Strangely, Voyager’s instruments also showed that magnetic fields beyond the heliopause seem to be connected to the Sun’s fields, something scientists did not expect.
+Strangely, Voyager’s instruments revealed something unexpected.
+Even beyond the heliopause, magnetic fields still appear to be linked with the Sun’s own magnetic field.
+Scientists did not predict this connection, and it has reshaped how we understand the boundary of our solar system.
 “It challenges what we thought we knew about where the Sun’s influence ends,” said a NASA physicist.

 Voyager 1 also carries a very special item — the Golden Record.
 This gold-plated copper disc contains music, greetings in 55 languages, and sounds of Earth, from whale songs to a baby’s cry.
-It was designed as a message to any intelligent life that might find the spacecraft one day.
+Engineers designed it as a message for any intelligent life that might find the spacecraft one day.
 “It’s our way of saying, ‘This is who we are,’” explained Carl Sagan, who helped create the record.

-Traveling at about 17 kilometers per second, it will take roughly 300 years to reach the inner edge of the Oort Cloud — a distant shell of icy objects surrounding the Sun.
+Traveling at about 17 km/s, it will take roughly 300 years to reach the inner edge of the Oort Cloud.
+A distant shell of icy objects surrounding the Sun.
 Leaving the Oort Cloud entirely will take about 30,000 years.
-In around 40,000 years, Voyager 1 will pass within 1.6 light-years of a star called Gliese 445 before continuing its endless voyage through the Milky Way.
+In around 40,000 years, Voyager 1 will pass near star Gliese 445, continuing its endless voyage through the Milky Way.

-The spacecraft’s science instruments are expected to keep working until the early 2030s, after which it will no longer be able to send data.
-But even after it falls silent, Voyager 1 will continue drifting through space for millions of years, carrying humanity’s message across the galaxy.
+The spacecraft’s science instruments should keep working until the early 2030s.
+After that period, it will no longer be able to send data back to Earth.
+Even after it falls silent, Voyager 1 will keep drifting through space for millions of years, carrying humanity’s message across the galaxy.

 NASA engineer said, “Voyager 1 is more than a spacecraft — it’s a time capsule, a witness to human curiosity.
 Every day it’s still talking to us is a gift.”